StrawberryBe/analytics.de-DE/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration.md

 Unter „Timeout Percentage“ (Timeoutprozentsatz) werden alle Besucher der Site berücksichtigt.
 Einige davon haben keinerlei Bezug zu DFA, daher ist der Timeoutwert irreführend.
 To improve this computation, another analysis could consider only unique visitors to pages with the `clickThroughParam` set (for example, `?CID=1`).
 Dadurch erhalten Sie genauere Ergebnisse.

 Liegt der Timeoutprozentsatz sehr niedrig, sollten Sie *`s.maxDelay`*.
 Liegt er sehr hoch, erhöhen Sie *`s.maxDelay`*.
 When decreasing *`s.maxDelay`*, you will want to rerun the [!DNL Timeout Report] to ensure that timeouts have not dramatically increased.
-When increasing *`s.maxDelay`*, you will want to run a [!DNL Page Views Report] to make sure page views aren’t falling out due to lost data.
+Bei einer Erhöhung *`s.maxDelay`* sollten Sie eine ausführen, [!DNL Page Views Report] um sicherzustellen, dass Seitenansichten nicht aufgrund verlorener Daten ausfallen.
 Each time *`s.maxDelay`* is changed observe the data for several days in order to ensure that the data represents a trend, and not just a day-to-day fluctuation.

 The optimal setting for *`s.maxDelay`* is the point at which the timeout percentage is minimized while Page Views do not drop off.